LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 ##### Module 2
 [Return to Prep for Class 1](../../class1-prep)

+# Resource: Calling Functions

 Let’s review how to use functions!
 Over the course of your career as a programmer, you’ll use many, many functions, both those others have written, and those you’ve written yourself.

-## Calling Functions

 As we’ve seen before, we can run a library function like so:

 ```
 #include <cs50.h>